dannng/dannng.github.io/docs/tool_selection_factors.markdown

 - Tools can require certain hardware (drives, etc.) to work, see [Lists compatible hardware](#factor-lists-compatible-hardware) for additional considerations.

-- Some tools are only compatible or can be installed on certain systems.
+- Some tools are only compatible with or can only be installed on certain systems.
 Sometimes it might be possible to run a tool on a platform it was not made for (e.g., running a Windows program using Wine, running GNU applications on Windows using Cygwin), but that might introduce undesired complications or unintended instability to a workflow.

 - Some tools are pre-packed and run from a single installer, while others may need to be installed using a package manager (e.g., Homebrew on Mac, apt on Debian-related Linux distributions, yum/dnf or rpm on Fedora-related Linux distributions) or by compiling from source.
 Some tools, such as ClamAV, require additional configuration even after you've installed it.